 - High cholesterol

 Because anti-rejection drugs work by suppressing the immune system, they also increase your risk of infection.
 Your doctor may give you medications to help you fight infections.

 How you prepare

 If your doctor recommends a liver transplant, you may be referred to a transplant center.
 You're also free to select a transplant center on your own or choose a center from your insurance company's list of preferred providers.

 When you're considering transplant centers, you may want to:

-After you've selected a transplant center, you'll be evaluated to determine whether you meet the center's eligibility requirements for a liver transplant.
+After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements.
 Each transplant center has its own eligibility criteria.
 If you aren't accepted at one transplant center, you may undergo evaluation at another center.

 The goals of the evaluation process are to determine whether you:

 - Are healthy enough to have surgery and tolerate lifelong post-transplant medications